ArneKuhrs/LayeredMixedMatrices.jl/README.md

 ## Background

-A **layered mixed matrix** (LM-matrix) is a block matrix split into a rational part `Q` and a generic part `T` whose nonzero entries are algebraically independent.
-Murota's combinatorial canonical form is the finest block-triangular decomposition attainable under LM-equivalence.
-It is canonical and computable in polynomial time.
+A **layered mixed matrix** (LM-matrix) is a block matrix `[T | Q]` in which the nonzero entries of the generic part `T` are algebraically independent over the field to which the entries of the rational part `Q` belong.
+Its **combinatorial canonical form** is the combinatorially unique finest block-triangular form attainable under LM-equivalence, that is, under row and column permutations together with a change of basis of the numeric part.
+The block structure is uniquely determined; the entries of the numeric part are not.
+When the `Q`-part is empty, the CCF reduces to the Dulmage–Mendelsohn decomposition.

-The determinant factors as the product of the determinants of the diagonal blocks, and the block poset governs the zero pattern of the inverse.
+The CCF was established by Murota, Iri and Nakamura; see Murota, *Matrices and Matroids for Systems Analysis* (Springer, 2000) for a full account.
+It is computable in polynomial time by matroid-theoretic methods, via a submodular flow model.
+Two of its properties drive everything below: the determinant factors as the product of the determinants of the diagonal blocks, and the block poset governs the zero pattern of the inverse.

 For a reaction network with stoichiometric matrix `S` and symbolic reactivity matrix `R`, the symbolic Jacobian is `G = SR`.
 Choosing a Gale dual `C` of `S`, i.e. a basis